kentng201/ufinity-swe-assignment/README.md

 - I assumed the teacher email is unique and will not be duplicated.
 If the user tries to register with an email that already exists, an error message will be displayed.

+- Based on my past experience, different environments (such as development, test, and production) typically have separate `.env` files and distinct Sequelize configurations.
+However, in this project, I assumed that both the production and test environments use the same configuration and database connection, without separate environment-specific .env files.

 Take Note that:

 - MySQL is used as the database for this project.